bbenedict/bbenedict/100days.md

 ## day 55

 Started a new thread of learning today!
-I am leaning D3.js using Amelia Wattenberger's Fullstack D3 and Data Visualization, which is sponsored by Fullstack.io.
+I am leaning D3.js using Amelia Wattenberger's *Fullstack D3 and Data Visualization*, which is sponsored by Fullstack.io.
 I spent most of the time setting up the sample repo, installing live-server and getting a basic chart working.
 This book is extremely well written and the examples are very relevant.
 I highly recommend you have strong Javascript skills to get the most value from the text.

 ## day 56